 Target/Investigative Data Deconfliction is the process of determining if personnel from a law enforcement agency are conducting an investigation of an active/open target that involves the same investigative data.
 When investigative elements match, immediate notification is then made to the affected agencies or personnel regarding the identified conflict.
 For purposes of deconfliction, an active/open target will meet the following criteria: the agency is actively investigating the target; there is reasonable suspicion that criminal activity has occurred or is occurring; the agency has assigned a case number, and the agency anticipates an arrest and prosecution or is submitting criminal intelligence in support of an active investigation.

 To produce intelligence products, analysts employ various intelligence techniques, software, and mapping, in addition to examining numerous data sets simultaneously.
 The ISC also monitors drug-related threats, forecasts regional trends, and serves as the hub for information sharing and coordination within the region.
-In 2019, the ISC provided analytical support to 339 cases and produced 116 intelligence profiles for law enforcement.
+In 2022, the ISC provided analytical support to 333 cases and produced 146 intelligence profiles/work-ups for law enforcement.
 The ISC has dedicated resources specifically for conducting predictive analysis to assist the treatment community with identifying those at the highest risk of overdosing, as well.